lugu/toner_chip_reset/README.md

-This project explains you how to write your tonner reset chip with an Arduino.
+This project explains you how to reset your tonner chip with an Arduino.

 Introduction